 - Sit upright in bed or on a cushion on the floor and just listen.
 If you find your mind wandering, just tune into the melody and sounds.

 - Take deep breaths as you listen, gradually slowing your breathing and settling into your body.
 Imagine the extra oxygen flowing into your brain, leaving you feeling calmer, yet more awake.

-- If you need help guiding your practice, try these meditation apps.
+- If you need help guiding your practice, try a meditation app like Headspace or Calm.